FAQs for Residence Life

 Q: Where do I go to check-in?

-Answer: All check-ins are done at the office of the assigned residence hall.
+Answer: All check-ins are done at in front of the Intercultral Center (ICC).

 Q: Do I have to move all of my things out during winter break?